artunit/identSim/README.md

 # identSim
-This is an experiment looking for duplicate 78 record labels using the approach suggested in [this blog post](https://brewster.kahle.org/2022/10/02/pythonistas-up-for-quick-hack-to-test-deduping-78rpm-records-using-document-clustering/).
+This is an experiment to identify duplicate 78 record labels from the always impressive [Internet Archive](https://archive.org/) using the approach suggested in [this blog post](https://brewster.kahle.org/2022/10/02/pythonistas-up-for-quick-hack-to-test-deduping-78rpm-records-using-document-clustering/).
 I found it difficult to get workable OCR for many of the labels so I applied a few image preprocessing steps and then merged the HOCR results.
 The code explains this in some detail, but as per the